 Finally, with all of that being said, take a look at my recent artist sketchbook drawings below!

-Many thanks for listening and visiting my blog today.
 I’ve recently created a new YouTube Channel called The Portrait Guru!
 For everything portrait art – whether that be following along my portrait drawings, my top portrait tips, or challenges.
 For example, I’ve recently published a new video of my portrait drawing of Cillian Murphy from Oppenheimer (it’s a great watch!).
-Like and subscribe today!
-I’ll really appreciate it if you do, and don’t be afraid to say hi to me!
-Many thanks again, and have a great day!